blogtitle/blogsources/content/post/javascript-sync.md

 The `notify` is called with the default amount of waiters, which is infinity.

-The reason we are not checking if the counter is `0` in a wakeup from a wait is that someone else might have incremented the value after it reached `0`, before we woke up.
+The reason we are not checking if the counter is `0` in a wakeup from a wait is that a notify is called only in the event the counter reaches 0 during an add.

 # Put it together
 Here is a simple example of how to use those primitives: